-- Any new on-site structures shall incorporate appropriate seismic forces (a mean peak horizontal ground acceleration of 0.54, a maximum horizontal ground acceleration of 52 cm/sec, and a 20-40 sec ground shaking duration) into the design of criteria, and be designed by a registered Civil engineer.
+- 1. Any new on-site structures shall incorporate appropriate seismic forces (a mean peak horizontal ground acceleration of 0.54, a maximum horizontal ground acceleration of 52 cm/sec, and a 20-40 sec ground shaking duration) into the design of criteria, and be designed by a registered civil engineer.
 (Mit.
 8.2.1) - 2.
-The Quarry shall obtain a Timber Conversion Permit from the California Department of Forestry prior to any timber harvest on site.
+The Quarry shall obtain a limber Conversion Permit from the California Department of Forestry prior to any timber harvest on site.
 The quarry shall comply with all requirements of this permit including installation of erosion control measures of the cessation of harvest and institution of the fire protection measures both during and after harvest.
 (Mit.
-E.1.1) - 3.
+E.I.I) - 3.
 All drains, facilities and devices to control storm water shall be maintained to operate effectively during Quarry reclamation.
 (Mit.
 C.3.13) - 4.
-The Quarry and CHY Corporation shall work with the County Parks and Open Space and Cultural Services Department tu determine if a trail from Olive Springs Road to the Soquel Demonstration forest is safe and feasible.
+The Quarry and CHY Corporation shall work with the County Parks and Open Space and Cultural Services Department to determine if a trail from Olive Springs Road to the Soquel Demonstration Forest is safe and feasible.
 The results of the research shall be reported by staff to the Planning Commission on the consent agenda in one year.

-M. Mitigation Monituring Plan:
+M. Mitiaation Monitorina Plan:

-The mitigation measures listed under this heading have been in corporated into the Conditions of Approval for this project in order to mitigate or avoid significant effects on the environulive springs quarry Mining Approval #88-0233 APN: 099-171-02, -03 Page 16 ment.
-As required by Section 21081.6 of the California Public Resource Code, a monitoring and reporting program for the mitigations is hereby adopted as a Condition of Approval and is attached as Exhibit "N" (Section 1, Conditions of Approval) and Exhibit "U" (exhibit to this staff report).
+The mitigation measures listed under this heading have been incorporated into the Conditions of Approval for this project in order to mitigate or avoid significant effects on the environment.
+As required by Section 21081.6 of the California Public Resource Code, a monitoring and reporting program for the mitigations is hereby adopted as a Condition of Approval and is attached as Exhibit "N" (Section I, Conditions of Approval) and Exhibit "U" (exhibit to this staff report).
 The purpose of this monitoring is to ensure compliance with the environmental mitigations during project implementation and operation.
 Failure to comply with the Conditions of Approval, including the terms of the adopted monitoring program, may result in permit revocation pursuant to Section 18.10.136 of the Santa Cruz County Code.
 All mitigation monitoring shall be documented in the required Annual Report.
-If the next quarterly inspection follouing the submittal of the Annual Report shows non-compliance with any provisions of this Mining Approvai, enforcement actions in accordance with the County Code and SMAKA will be implemented to achieve compliance.
+If the next quarterly inspection following the submittal of the Annual Report shows non-compliance with any provisions of this Mining Approval, enforcement actions in accordance with the County Code and SMAKA will be implemented to achieve compliance.

-- Mitigation A.1.1: Requirement regarding concurrent reclamation (Condition of Approval: )]].f.8) - Mitigation A.2.1: Traffic control during logging operation (Condition of Approval: III.J.3) - Mitigation 8.1.1: Gradual transition of workface slopes (Condition of Approval 11.C.2) - Mitigation 8.1.2: Establishment of benchmark (Condition of Approval: 111.A.2) - Mitigation 8.2.1: Design criteria for new structures (Condition of Approval: 111.A.3) - Mitigation 8.2.2: Geologic evaluation of work face (Condition of Approval: III.A.3)
+ATTACHMENT 15 AF APPLICATION 01-05-72

+Mitigation A.1.1: Requirement regarding concurrent reclamation

+Mitigation A.2.3: Traffic control during logging operation

+(Condition of Approval: III.J.3)

+Mitigation B.1.1: Gradual transition of workface slopes

+(Condition of Approval 11.C.2)

+Mitigation 8.1.2: Establishment of benchmark

+Mitigation 8.2.1: Design criteria for new structure:

+Mitigation 8.2.2: Geologic evaluation of work face

-Mitigation 8.3.1: Safe mining operation (Condition of Approval: 111.A.4)
+Mitigation B.3.1: Safe mining operation

-Mitigation B.3.2: Annual inspection of work face by geologist (Condition of Approval: III.A.5)
+Mitigation 8.3.2: Annual inspection of work face by geologist geotechnical engineer

-Mitigation 8.3.3: Inspection and test of work face by geotechnical engineer (Condition of Approval: 111.A.5)
+Mitigation 8.3.3: Inspection and test of work face by